The NIRB’s staff is available to assist you by phone, fax, email or in person at our office in Cambridge Bay, Nunavut!

 If you are looking for information or would like to set up an interview, please call the Manager of Communications at the NIRB.
 To contact the Manager of Communications, please visit the contact page.

 Because of the quasi-judicial nature of the NIRB, there are certain limitations as to what the Chairperson and staff can speak about.
-For ongoing environmental assessments, you will only be able to interview the Executive Director or delegate.
+For ongoing impact assessments, you will only be able to interview the Executive Director or delegate.
 The Chairperson and Board Members are not permitted to comment on matters before the board.
 Further, the staff member designated by the Executive Director as the spokesperson for a particular file will comment on the assessment process only.

 NIRB decisions, submissions made by other parties or any other evidence must speak for itself.
 The staff cannot provide interpretation or explanations of any information that is on the public record.
 All the evidence is available on the NIRB’s public registry.
 If you would like to gain a better understand of the information on the public record, please contact the groups or individuals or outside expert who submitted the particular document.